ubc-library-rc/ggplot2_intro_workshop/index.md

 Through this workshop, we hope to equip you with the skills to make effective and eye-catching visualizations, with any data.

+Before the workshop, install the following packages with the install.packages("PACKAGE NAME")
+<strong>Need to have</strong>
+ggplot2
+gapminder
+RColorBrewer

+<strong>Nice to have to make one plot right at the end</strong>
+gganimate
+plotly
+gganimate
+gifski
+htmlwidgets

 ## Learning objectives

 At the end of this workshop, you will be (able to):